python/cpython/Doc/c-api/dict.rst

 .. c:function:: int PyDict_DelItemString(PyObject *p, const char *key)

-   Remove the entry in dictionary *p* which has a key specified by the string *key*.
+   Remove the entry in dictionary *p* which has a key specified by the UTF-8 encoded bytes string *key*.
    If *key* is not in the dictionary, :exc:`KeyError` is raised.
    Return ``0`` on success or ``-1`` on failure.